 Identification of the • Children from MRC, main target groups • Pupils of elementary schools and students of secondary schools from MRC environment, • Parents of children from MRC environment, • Members and inhabitants of MRC.
-Target territories • NUTS II - Western Slovakia • NUTS II - Central Slovakia • NUTS II - Eastern Slovakia Types of • Municipalities with the presence of MRC in the Atlas of RC 2013 51 , beneficiaries Non-profit organizations providing services of general interest and non-profit organizations set up by special law • State nurseries, elementary and secondary schools, • State budgetary and contributory organizations, • Self-governing regions • Nurseries, elementary and secondary schools with legal subjectivity, • Organizations of HTU and municipalities (including nurseries, primary and secondary schools within the competence of municipalities or HTU), • Clerical, religious, and other legal entities that in accordance with the legal order of the Slovak Republic derive their legal personality from churches or religious organizations, • Ministry of Interior, Plenipotentiary Office for Roma communities, • Ministry of Health of the Slovak Republic and directly ruled state contributory organizations of Ministry of Health of the Slovak Republic, • Institutions of public and private sector acting in the counselling system, employment services and social services,
+Target territories • NUTS II - Western Slovakia • NUTS II - Central Slovakia • NUTS II - Eastern Slovakia Types of • Municipalities with the presence of MRC in the Atlas of RC 2013 57 beneficiaries Government Office of the Slovak Republic • Non-profit organizations providing services of general interest and non-profit organizations set up by special law • State nurseries, elementary and secondary schools, • State budgetary and contributory organizations, • Self-governing regions • Nurseries, elementary and secondary schools with legal subjectivity, • Organizations of HTU and municipalities (including nurseries, primary and secondary schools within the competence of municipalities or HTU), • Clerical, religious, and other legal entities that in accordance with the legal order of the Slovak Republic derive their legal personality from churches or religious organizations, • Ministry of Interior, Plenipotentiary Office for Roma communities, • Ministry of Health of the Slovak Republic and directly ruled state contributory organizations of Ministry of Health of the Slovak Republic,

+- Institutions of public and private sector acting in the counselling system, employment services and social services,

-• Social economy entities,
+Social economy entities,

+Entrepreneurial entities,

+- Educational institutions.